top of page

 Birth Justice Now: Policy Pathways to End Maternal Health Inequities

-Speakers: Jataune Gilchrist, Tanae Harris, and Heather Skanes, MD
+Speakers: Carole Joffe, Jataune Gilchrist, and Heather Skanes, MD

 An exploration of the policies shaping reproductive rights in the South, highlighting barriers to care, gaps in protection, and emerging strategies to advance maternal health in a post-Dobbs landscape.

-Speakers: Qiana Thomason, Lawana Kimbro, Esq., and Tenesha Duncan
+Speakers: Qiana Thomason, Shawnda Chapman, and Tenesha Duncan

 A focused look at how funding, equity, and community priorities intersect, highlighting approaches to resource maternal health initiatives with dignity and impact.